PrimeTimeTran/rn-GoogleNews/README.md

 }
 ```

-4. Fail the api request on purpose by putting in a random string for the endpoint
+4. Deliberately fail the api by passing it a **nonsense endpoint** to test behavior.

 ```jsx
 const response = await fetch(`https://wrongapi.com`);
 ```

-If we didn't take this step our app would constantly be loading in the event of a failure.
-With this `try` & `catch` we should see error render to the screen in the event of a failure.
-In the event of success, the articles should render, *amazing*.
+We want to hide the spinner and notify the user if the request fails.
+The `try` & `catch` is useful for many other situations as well.
+In the event of a request failure, the user sees a prompt, in the event of success, the content; *amazing*.

 ![pwd](./assets/5c.gif)

 If you look closely however, we can seemingly load an infinite number of pages.
 This is because we haven't checked our response for new articles.
-In other words, the page number can increase infinitely, despite the fact that the api may not have that many pages.
+In other words, we allow the user to request pages infinitely, despite the fact that the api may not have that many pages.

 ![pwd](./assets/5cend.gif)

 **D)** Handle case where the user has reached the last page.

-1. Define a new piece of state, `lastPageReached`, which will initially be false.
+1. Define a new piece of state, `lastPageReached`, which will initially be `false`.
 ```jsx
 const [lastPageReached, setLastPageReached] = useState(false);
 ```

 2. Add a conditional to the body of `getNews`.
-This conditional will set loading to false and return in the event we've reached the last page.
+This conditional will set loading to `false` and return in the event we've reached the last page.

 ```jsx
 if (lastPageReached) return;